All Products

 2. Create an application

-Before using XXL-JOB tasks, you must first create an application.
-Applications provide a way to logically group tasks.
-Each application acts as an independent task execution unit, simplifying viewing, configuring, and scheduling tasks.
+Applications logically group tasks.
+Each application acts as an independent task execution unit, making it easier to view, configure, and schedule tasks.

 On the XXL-JOB instance page, find the target instance and click Task Management in the Actions column.
 In the left navigation pane, select Application Management, then click Create Application.